Bat Out of Hell: Rolling Stones Number 343 of 500 Greatest Albums of All Time (2012)

 No matter how ridiculous the song, Meat Loaf finds its emotional core.
 The production by Todd Rundgren makes Steinman's grandiosity immense but not overwhelming.

-The title track and opening song was inspired by teenage tragedy songs like "Leader of the Pack" and "Tell Laura I Love Her."
+The title track and opening song were inspired by teenage tragedy songs like "Leader of the Pack" and "Tell Laura I Love Her."
 Steinman wanted to write the "most extreme crash song of all time."
-Both the single and album are often compared to Bruce Springsteen's Born to Run album, especially the song "Thunder Road," That Max Weinberg and Roy Bittan from Springsteen's E Street Band played on the album helped reinforce the comparison.
+Both the single and album are often compared to Bruce Springsteen's Born to Run album, especially the song "Thunder Road," Max Weinberg and Roy Bittan from Springsteen's E Street Band played on the album, reinforcing the comparison.

 You Took the Words Right Out of My